Specializing in serving EDUCATIONAL THEATER –

 – that’s right, these are WEAPONS OF MASS INSTRUCTION!

-We have items listed for both rent or sale – AND –
+There are items listed for both rental or sale – AND –

 - If you see something in rentals that you want to buy, just drop me a line for a price quote.
 The entire rental stock is now available for purchase.

 Not a theatre person?
 Read this

 To learn more about rental or sale items, click the appropriate button below.

 Below is an overview of the major groupings of items to get you started.
 Select a topic below or use the menu to the left.
 Once you’re on a weapon page, look for the “For Sale” or “For Rent” tab for specifics in each category.

 - Swords : smallswords, broadswords, rapiers, sabres, and more